QualitativeDataRepository/iqmrnavigator/README.md

 ### Speaker Settings

-In the program as well as the speaker's overview the speaker's first name can be abbreviated to its first letter.
+In the schedule as well as the speaker's overview the speaker's first name can be abbreviated to its first letter.
 Of course, you also have the option to not specify a first name for each speaker in the first place.
 In order to shorten the first name add the `show_firstname: true` setting (default: `false`) to the `speakers` property.

 Example: